-Lydia is a single mom of four fabulous boys, on a mission to share her passion for whole, healthy, real foods with the world!
+Lydia is a Nutritional Therapist and a single mom of four fabulous boys, on a mission to share her passion for whole, healthy, real foods with the world!
 She enjoys living life one day at a time, from the inside out!
 Lydia believes that health is a choice, a right and a gift that we cannot take for granted, and in this day and age, unfortunately, must fight for!

 Lydia started this blog to log her journey with food and evolving food philosophies, along with her own personalized recipes.
 Along the way shifting over to a more traditional, real foods way of eating and incorporating the most natural, organic, nature intended foods possible.
 Thus ultimately leading to a more nourishing way of life!